Narunas-K/atlantis-eks-terraform-setup/README.md

 * 1 VPC with two subnets (one private subnet and one public subnet)
 * 1 EKS cluster configured for autoscaling
 * Workers autoscaling group and with min=1, max=2 worker nodes
-* Workers security groups whcih allow to use AWS bastion host in public subnet
+* Workers security groups which allow to use AWS bastion host in public subnet to access worker nodes in public subnet
 * K8s RBAC configured with to IAM roles: eks-admin and eks-readonly
-* Atlantis deployment on EKS cluster and exposed to world using ELB
+* Atlantis deployment on EKS cluster which is exposed to world using ELB

 ## Prerequisites to deploy code
-To deploy code your workstation need to have:
+To deploy code your workstation need to have installed software listed below:
 * Terraform v0.12.21
 * aws-cli (if using MacOS:  `brew install aws-cli` and then `aws configure` to configure AWS credentials)
-* jq JSON processor (ff using MacOS: `brew install jq`)
+* jq JSON processor (if using MacOS: `brew install jq`)
 * aws-iam-authenticator (if using MacOs: `brew install aws-iam-authenticator`)

 ## Deployment procedure